So today I was scratching my head for good three hours over Django REST Framework.

 You just define table structure, columns, their data types, and relationships.

 All changes are deployed by calling two commands – make migration and migrate.

 A new concept for me.

 Views are files where you define your app logic.

-That includes data extraction from database with ORM or raw SQL queries.
+That includes data extraction from the database with ORM or raw SQL queries.

 Data manipulation like conditional filtering, sorting, parsing.

-Finally you return processed data to Django template for rendering.
+Finally, you return the processed data to the Django template for rendering.

 A refreshing way of creating HTML output.

 I don’t have to write tons of code to do simple loops and variable transformations like in PHP.